quicwg/multipath/draft-ietf-quic-multipath.md

   initial_max_paths transport parameter is included if the endpoint supports the multipath extension as defined in this document.
-This is a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
+This is a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to maintain.
   The value of the initial_max_paths parameter MUST be at least 2.
   An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-Setting this parameter is equivalent to sending a MAX_PATHS ({{max-paths-frame}}) of the corresponding type with the same value.
+Setting initial_max_paths parameter is equivalent to sending a MAX_PATHS frame ({{max-paths-frame}}) with the same value.

 If either of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or